The Journey of Remembering with Ketamine

 • Active, untreated substance use disorder

-• Certain significant medical conditions (e.g., serious liver disease)
+• Certain significant medical conditions (e.g., kidney or liver dysfunction, high blood pressure, cardiac problems)

 Some individuals may require additional preparation or medical collaboration before proceeding.